PENWrites: Pham Doan Trang

 Pham Doan Trang is a renowned writer, publisher, and activist from Vietnam.
-The author of numerous books, Trang is also the co-founder of an award-winning publishing house, a founding member of independent online magazine Luât Khoa, and is on the editorial board of The Vietnamese.
+The author of numerous books, Trang is also the co-founder of an award-winning publishing house, and a founding member of independent online magazine Luât Khoa.
+Trang has received multiple awards for her work, including the Reporters Without Borders 2019 Press Freedom Prize for Impact.

-In October 2020, Pham Doan Trang was arrested on anti-state charges following a raid on her home in Ho Chi Minh City and was held incommunicado for over a year before finally being allowed to meet with a lawyer.
+In October 2020, Trang was arrested on anti-state charges following a raid on her home in Ho Chi Minh City and was held incommunicado, without access to legal counsel or medical care, for over a year before finally being allowed to meet with a lawyer.
+Prior to her arrest, she had been in hiding for more than three years because of continued persecution from the Vietnamese authorities.

 PEN continues to call for her immediate and unconditional release.